- New tool to protect EU budget and uphold EU values

 - Parliament and EU ministers may lock or unlock funding

-Governments interfering with courts or going easy on fraud and corruption will risk being stripped of EU funds, according to a draft law endorsed in committee on Thursday.
+Governments interfering with courts or failing to tackle fraud and corruption will risk suspension of EU funds, according to a draft law endorsed by MEPs on Thursday.

 - proper functioning of the authorities of the member state implementing the EU budget;